sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 The specialized DPUs when built into a regular switch, can provide such a capability, which is being referred as SmartSwitch.
 Platform monitor PMON in SONiC is a container responsible for chassis management functions to ensure proper operation of the devices and peripherals in the chassis there by ensuring the proper operation of the product.

-The typical lifecycle of a product involves the following stages.
+The typical lifecycle of a network switch product involves the following stages.

 <p align="center"><img src="./images/lifecycle.svg"></p>

 The following sub-tasks are performed under each stage
 * Onboarding
     * Boot, Shutdown, Power Cycle
-    * Rest, PCIe-Reset
+    * Reset, PCIe-Reset
 * Monitoring
     * Device State (dpu_state)
     * Sensors, PSUs, Cooling Devices, Thermal management